ankay212000/Pocket_News/README.md

 2. Add an emulator or any physical device in developer mode for debugging
 3. Run the main.dart file
 4. To make changes to login sysytem or user level the app should be connected to firebase services hence firebase project need to be there
+5. Run flutter pub get command on your terminal
 ## Google Sign In
   Package Requirement: <a href="https://pub.dev/packages/firebase_auth">firebase_auth</a> (for Firebase authentication) & <a href="https://pub.dev/packages/google_sign_in">google_sign_in</a> (to implement Google sign-in)